kubeshop/testkube-docs/docs/articles/vault-install.md

 ### Private Certificate Authority (CA)

-Assuming the agent has access to the same Vault as the control plane, building on the above direction for injection the private CA into the control plane one would similarly need to create service account, `vault-agent`, bound to a Vault role, `agent` with a policy that allows reading the CA secret.
+Assuming the agent has access to the same Vault as the control plane, building on the above direction for injection of the private CA into the control plane one would similarly need to create a service account, `vault-agent`, bound to a Vault role, `agent` with a policy that allows reading the CA secret.

 In the `testkube` chart configure the following values to properly inject the